December 31st

 Commentary:

 More isn't always better!
 Billions and billions of stars can be seen in the night sky.
-But on a moonless night, the stars don't do much to brighten the skies.
+Despite that, on a moonless night, the stars don't do much to brighten the skies.
 However, one moon, although alone, can light up the night.

 varam ekaḥ guṇī putraḥ na ca murkhaḥ śatāni api ।